simple-crypto/simple-website/organization.md

 The report is updated based on this feedack.
 * <strong><em>Projects selection.</em></strong> The association board approves the report which is published on the SIMPLE-Crypto website.
-Developers are contacted to work on the projects of the priority list by the association's contact points (see the people tag) and open source projects are launched for one year given the budget constraints.
+Developers are contacted to work on the projects of the priority list by the association's contact points (see the people tag) and open source projects are launched (e.g., via internships or other relevant means) for one year given the budget constraints.

 The four main criteria driving the selection of the projects are:
 * Their scientific maturity (i.e., the existence of a theoretical